 When little, we played baseball at dusk in the street,rode simple bicycles down to the local five and ten, dug tunnels in arroyos.
 In evening baseball we could barely see the white tennis ball coming at us as we stood in the batter’s box.
 Home plate was a street manhole and first, second and third bases were chalked in at the curbs.
 We were still playing when the night streetlights came on.

-Adults were nowhere to be seen, leaving us to our own devices, waiting for us to grow up.
+Adults were nowhere to be seen, leaving us to our own devices, waiting for us to grow up and get out on our own.

 This evening reminds me of the 1950’s.